omakmoh/omakmoh.github.io-old/_posts/2020-11-18-affctf-misc.md

 published: true
 ---
-Hello, i'm *Omar* again, yesterday i've Pwned Affinity CTF Lite 2020 I'll first with the first category and it's the Miscellaneous category.
+Hello, i'm *Omar* again, yesterday i've Pwned Affinity CTF Lite 2020 I'll start with the first category and it's the Miscellaneous category.
 It's have one challange ( for me but the category have DiscOrder, just take the flag from discord ) Let's start with Shark has a long tail
 ![](/../../assets/affctf/sharkchallange.png)<br>